 In this report, all L'Oréal entities, including L'Oréal Australia Pty Ltd, are referred to collectively as the 'L'Oréal Group.'
-L'Oréal Australia Pty Ltd is a wholly owned subsidiary of L'Oréal SA In this report, L'Oréal Australia Pty Ltd is referred to as 'L'Oréal Australia' or 'our' or 'we'.
+L'Oréal Australia Pty Ltd is a wholly owned subsidiary of L'Oréal SA. and is referred to as 'L'Oréal Australia' 'our' or 'we' in this report.